Best of

 From tiny sandwiches to towers of pastries

-London takes its afternoon tea game seriously, and we’ve done the legwork to find the best spots for you.
-Expect delicate finger sandwiches, mouth-watering pastries and some twists on the classics.
-Whether you’re a tea connoisseur or just here for the cake, these hotels are home to the best afternoon teas in London.
+With Afternoon Tea Week running from 11 - 17 August, 2025, there's no better time to indulge in one of London's most cherished traditions.
+The city takes its afternoon tea game seriously, and we've done the legwork to find the best spots for you to enjoy a traditional afternoon tea or something with a modern twist.
+Expect delicate finger sandwiches, mouth-watering pastries, and beautiful settings.
+Whether you're a tea connoisseur or just here for the cake, these luxury London hotels are home to the best afternoon teas in London.
 But the question remains – cream or jam first?

 The Carlton Tower Jumeirah